krobbi/afrogalypse/readme.md

 [![Afrogalypse gameplay.](/etc/images/gameplay.png)](
 https://krobbizoid.itch.io/afrogalypse)

-You can download Afrogalypse or play it online at [itch.io](https://krobbizoid.itch.io/afrogalypse) or the [GitHub releases page](https://github.com/krobbi/afrogalypse/releases).
+You can download the game or play it online at [itch.io](https://krobbizoid.itch.io/afrogalypse) or the [GitHub releases page](https://github.com/krobbi/afrogalypse/releases).